-John D'Argenio - Director of Athletics
+John D'Argenio - Vice President and Director of Athletics

 As part of the College's efforts to address gender equity, the women's sports programs have expanded immensely in the past two decades.
 With the addition of golf, women's swimming and diving, women's water polo and the elevation of lacrosse from club to varsity status, Siena now sponsors 11 Division I women's sports.